 Introduces concepts useful for the critical analysis of public communication in everyday life.
 Drawing on communication theory and practice, especially theories of rhetoric, the course investigates techniques of persuasion, offers tools for critical analysis of public discourse, and considers the political and ethical implications of various forms of public communication.

-Focus on relevant theory and research on communication strategies and skills vital to diverse business contexts.
+Focus on relevant theory and research on communication strategies and skills vital to diverse business and professional contexts.
 Topics include personal branding and self-marketing; job interviewing basics; business ethics; business writing; networking; professional etiquette and behaviors; and business presentations.
 Activities include presentations, written assignments, and practice interviews.
 Prerequisite: CMN 101.

 Considers major theories, research questions, and approaches to organizational communication.

 Considers major theories, processes, and practical measures contributing to effective communication in small group and team contexts.

 Questioning is fundamental to human communication.
 The process for questioning in a structured, purposeful way is called interviewing, which is both an art and a social science.
 Students will learn theoretical principles related to major types of interviews and apply this knowledge through practice as both interviewer and interviewee, leading to competency in employment and informational interviews.
 Additionally, they will learn to be a critical observer of interviews taking place in the public sphere.
 Credit is not given for both CMN 115 and CMN 215.
 Prerequisite: CMN 101 or CMN 111 and CMN 112.

 Study of the nature of policy-oriented communication; analysis and formulation of positions on issues of professional, personal, or public interest; design and presentation of public policy messages addressed to varying tasks and audiences, with special emphasis on advanced writing skills.
 Prerequisite: Completion of campus Composition I general education requirement.